 Over the past four days, St. Clement’s School has played host to the International Independent Schools’ Public Speaking Competition.
 Our small community has welcomed over forty-five school teams and their coaches from Canada,

-It is my hope that the reader was negatively provoked by the title of my blog- for the notion of curating oneself is, in my mind,
+It is my hope that the reader was negatively provoked by the title of my blog- for the notion of curating oneself is, in my mind, a disturbing thought.

 In November 2017, The Globe and Mail published a story that had repercussions throughout Toronto’s business towers.
 “Black on Bay Street” by Hadiya Roderique detailed the experiences of a young Black woman working in a Bay Street firm.

 It is hard to believe that it is mid-October, and that another new year is launched at St. Clement’s.
 This time of year is one of welcoming.
+In September we welcome new community members,

 Every month, Vice Principal Heather Henricks will take a closer look inside 21 St. Clements Avenue, as she and special guest contributors discuss academic topics of importance to our School community.